 Mammoth Cave Backcountry Camping

-Mammoth Cave National Park encompasses 52,830 acres in south central Kentucky and protects the diverse geological, biological and historical features associated with the longest known cave in the world.
-Backcountry camping is one of the many outdoor pleasures that visitors enjoy.
-There are 13 designated peaceful and scenic backcountry campsites.
-There is also the option of riverbank/island camping.
-Permits for Backcountry Camping and Riverbank Camping may be purchased online in advance on www.recreation.gov or obtained at Park (Please see * below for details.)
-Riverbank camping permits are not released to purchase till 7 days out.
-Also, Riverbank camping permits are not issued or released if river level is 20 feet or above.
-For any questions, please call the Visitor Center at 270-758-2180.
+Mammoth Cave National Park spans 52,830 acres in south-central Kentucky, preserving the diverse geological, biological, and historical features of the world’s longest known cave.
+Backcountry camping is a popular outdoor activity, with 13 designated peaceful and scenic campsites available.
+Riverbank and island camping are also options for adventurers.
+Permits for both Backcountry Camping and Riverbank Camping can be purchased online in advance at www.recreation.gov or obtained at the park (please see * for details).
+Note that Riverbank Camping permits are only available for purchase up to 7 days in advance and are not issued if the river level is 20 feet or higher.
+For more information, please call the Visitor Center at 270-758-2180.

-*Please Note: Camping Permits should be emailed to you if you made a reservation through Recreation.gov website.
-If you cannot print your permit or save to your phone, you may visit Mammoth Cave Campground Kiosk during March 1st through November 30th.
-During the closed season December 1 through February 28 please go to the Visitor Center for all camping permits.
+*Please Note: Your camping permit must be downloaded and printed from your Recreation.gov account up to 14 days prior to your arrival.
+Once printed, reservations cannot be modified.
+If you are unable to print your permit or save it to your phone, you can visit the Mammoth Cave Campground Kiosk from March 1st through November 30th.
+During the closed season (December 1st through February 28th), please go to the Visitor Center to obtain all camping permits.

-Please Note: There is a $10.00 Non-Refundable Reservation Fee Regardless of number of nights booked, specific to backcountry and/or floodplain/riverside camping.
-No discounts are applied towards the $10.00 Non-Refundable Fee.
+Please Note: There is a $10.00 non-refundable reservation fee regardless of number of nights booked, specific to backcountry and/or floodplain/riverside camping.
+No discounts are applied towards the $10.00 non-refundable reservation fee.

 Mammoth Cave Backcountry Camping is NOT a physical campground located at one location.
 There are 13 designated sites that are located within the north side of Mammoth Cave National Park, where you hike to the reserved site.
 This is primitive, backcountry camping in tents.
 Visitors must park at a designated trailhead and backpack to all locations and carry all their gear, food, and water.
 Campsites are equipped with a campfire ring and tent pad.